-in local bands after superpower, PA school.
-I briefly would it be?
-Why?
-Meridian, I found Stevens way.
-We have a restored Christmas Symphony Board-Chief elf wrangler ridian and our symphony performs there.
-My volunteer activity led ing to transport others to locations far away! to my Board Service.
-You have a lot of varied experiences in AAPA Leadership.
+Christmas Symphony Board- Chief elf wrangler phony performs there.
+My volunteer activity led ing to transport others to locations far away! to my Board Service. restored You have a lot of varied experiences in AAPA Leadership.
 How do you account for your longevity with this organization?
 I believe that every PA should be involved in advocacy for our patients and our profession.
 I have enjoyed every aspect of volunteer service to the profession.
 I attribute my longevity to a genuine interest in service to the profession and a willingness to take on any role or task that was presented.
 Having become a PA in the late 1970's and early 1980's, we were told we were "pioneers" and that it was our duty to make this profession one that would be valued and make meaningful contributions to patient care.
 What do you say to PA's who ask you "Should I get a doctorate degree"?
 I first ask them "Why are you interested in the degree and what do you want to accomplish after you receive it?
 Also, my answers include knowing the current stage of their career.
 Knowing that there are many different types of doctoral degrees open to PAs, it is important to know the why involved in the decision.
-I am all in for gaining knowledge for knowledge's sake, but reality and finances often dictate our decisions.
-I also participated If you could have a what considered a music I would choose to have major, but reality the ability to transport won.
-I was drawn myself and/or others in other directions. through time and place When I moved to (much like Samatha from Bethat we had a sym- witched).
-I would use phony and I was this most likely to travimmediately drawn el at any moment, to to participate in any any location or any time period, because I Mardi Gras New Orleans ence different cultures.
+I am all in for gaining knowledge for knowledge's sake. but reality and finances often dictate our decisions.
+I also participated If you could have a in local bands after superpower, PA school.
+I briefly would it be?
+Why? considered a music I would choose to have major, but reality the ability to transport won.
+I was drawn myself and/or others in other directions. through time and place When I moved to (much like Samatha Stevens from Bethat we had a sym- witched).
+I would use phony and I was this most likely to travimmediately drawn el at any moment, to to participate in any any location or any time period, because I Mardi Gras New Orleans We have a 1890's love to travel and see Krewe of King Arthur opera house in Me- new things and experiridian and our symence different cultures.
 It would also be tempt- What was your favorite childhood toy?